 Kenya is home to some of the most beautiful beaches in Africa.

 Over weekends you can head to the coast and enjoy the sun kissed sand and warm waters of the Indian Ocean at Mombasa Beach, Watamu Beach, and Diani Beach.

 Mombasa Beach is excellent for swimming and feasting on fresh seafood at the seafood beach shacks, while Watamu Beach offers incredible snorkeling and scuba diving expeditions.

 Sheldrick Elephant & Rhino Orphanage

 Catch a 50-minute flight to Nairobi, the capital city of Kenya, and visit Sheldrick Elephant & Rhino Orphanage, a rescue and rehab center for orphaned elephants and rhinos.

 The orphanage is open to the public for 1 hour every day, during which time you can watch the orphans getting bottle fed and taking a mud bath.
 You will also learn about the threats facing elephants in Kenya and the work Sheldrick Wildlife Trust is doing to protect them.

 About the Destination

 Your home during your stay in Kenya is a unique location in the middle of the African bush.
-You will live at our volunteer base in the wild Kenyan Mara Naboisho Conservancy, which borders the world-famous Maasai Mara National Reserve.
-It is a wild and untouched open space, and at night you will hear roars from lions, hyenas laughing, and thousands of wildebeest and antelope roaming the great plains from the safety of camp.
+You will live at our volunteer base in Naboisho Conservancy, a vast savannah wilderness that is part of the Serengeti / Maasai Mara ecosystem.
+This special ecosystem is a wildlife hotspot, so you can expect to fall asleep to the sound of lions roaring, hyenas laughing, and thousands of wildebeest and antelope roaming the great plains from the safety of camp.